testproject-io/python-opensdk/README.rst

 `TestProject <https://testproject.io/>`_ is a **Free** Test Automation platform for Web and Mobile.
 To get familiar with the TestProject, visit our main `documentation <https://docs.testproject.io/>`_ website.

-This SDK is a single, integrated interface to scripting with the most popular open source test automation frameworks.
+TestProject SDK is a single, integrated interface to scripting with the most popular open source test automation frameworks.

 From now on, you can effortlessly execute Selenium and Appium native tests using a single automation platform that already takes care of all the complex setup, maintenance and configs.

 With one unified SDK available across multiple languages, developers and testers receive a go-to toolset, solving some of the greatest challenges in open source test automation.

-With this SDK, users save a bunch of time and enjoy the following benefits out of the box:
+With TestProject SDK, users save a bunch of time and enjoy the following benefits out of the box:

 * 100% open source and available as a `PyPI <https://pypi.org/project/testproject-python-sdk/>`_ project.
 * 5-mins simple Selenium and Appium setup with a single `Agent <https://docs.testproject.io/testproject-agents>`_ deployment.